Klosmi/html-basics/JS-basic.md

 # [DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_basic_dom_manipulation)

 DOM manipulation refers to using JavaScript in the middle of HTML to access to move, rename, showe and hide things, update styles.
 So to impact the HTML.

+We use DOM manipulation when we want to modify parts of the page when the user interacts with it.
+Otherwise, if we feel like the initial page style should be modified, then changing the original code is the better approach.
+So, in general, we use CSS as much as possible, because it iss lighter and faster and it is the indicated technology to style a webpage.
+However, when we want to modify a page after the initial code was rendered to make it dynamic, that is only possible with DOM manipulation.

 - [innerText](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#innertext)
   [textContent](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#textcontent)